• Home

 Examples with Various Types of Conversion Metrics

 Remember that you can define conversion however you want, such as the number of sales and number of signups for your email list.
-The following are some of the most commonly used conversion metrics when calculate conversion cost.
-Each has its own example of how you would calculate conversions with your given definition for the conversions.
+The following are some of the most commonly used conversion metrics when assessing conversion cost.
+Each has its own example of how you would assess conversions with your given definition for the conversions.

 • Cost per Sale: This information will give you an idea of how much you spend on marketing for every sale that you make.
 It is common to use sales information for several months to get an average.